-- If the tool table is active. - If tool monitoring is switched on in the cycle (enter a tool name or Q330 unequal to 0).
+If tool monitoring is switched on in the cycle (enter a tool name or Q330 unequal to 0).
 Select the tool name input by soft key.
-The TNC no longer displays the right single quotation mark.
+The TNC no longer displays the right single

 If you perform several compensation measurements, the TNC adds the respective measured deviation to the value stored in the tool table.